light gray lines

 • Liquidity shortfalls that could affect operations

 Additionally, ML allows financial companies to conduct scenario analysis—a simulation of various conditions to see how they would impact risk exposure.
-This way, organizations can better prepare for changes and make sure they have a remedy strategy.

-Fraud detection and prevention
+Fraud detection and prevention with machine learning

 Machine learning models analyze vast amounts of transaction data to identify patterns of legitimate actions that may signal fraud.
-They can detect different types of fraudulent activities, including:
+They detect different types of fraudulent activities, including:

 • Credit card frauds (unauthorized or unusual purchases)